kriansa/h2p/README.md

 Convert your HTML files to PDF with ease.
 Thanks to PhantomJS, you can write CSS3, HTML5 and Javascript and it will convert and print your files just like you see them in your browser.

+## WIP-2.0

+This branch is the WIP for the new version.
+Anything here can be changed until the release.
+There are breaking changes since 1.0.

 ## How to use

 It's very simple, but first you must download the PhantomJS binary file according to your system (Windows, Mac, Linux-X86 or Linux-X86_64) and put it in the right **bin** folder.